About the ENO Chorus

 Tracing its roots to the founding of the Sadler’s Wells Opera Company by Lilian Baylis in 1931, the ENO Chorus is committed to bringing opera sung in English to the widest possible audiences in thrilling and theatrically inventive productions.

-The ENO Chorus plays a key role in the company ensemble, performing repertoire from Henry Purcell to Philip Glass and recent notable successes include major new productions of Otello, The Mastersingers of Nuremberg, The Queen of Spades, Lady Macbeth of Mtsensk and The Force of Destiny and the world premiere of Julian Andersen’s The Thebans.
+The ENO Chorus plays a key role in the company ensemble performing repertoire from Henry Purcell to Philip Glass.
+Recent notable successes include major new productions of:

 At the 2016 Laurence Olivier Awards, the ENO Chorus and Orchestra won the award for Outstanding Achievement in Opera, and the Chorus were named Chorus of the Year at the 2016 International Opera Awards.